 by Samuel Ajayi

-Samuel Ajayi is a journalist.
-Connect with him on Facebook.
+Samuel Ajayi is a public affairs commentator.
+He is also on Facebook.

 The opinions expressed in this article are solely those of the author.